shithindas/nginx-app/README.md

 ## Code Deployment

 The Code deployment to Kubernetes cluster is handled via Jenkins Job(Todo: Add link here).
+This pipeline is automatically triggered when there is any code change in the repository.
 The pipeline performs the following:
 - Configures MySQL persistent volume and deploys MySQL service
 - Builds the NodeJs docker image with latest code and push to DockerHub repository.
 - Tags the image using the Combination of environment and Build number